KlaraKrmpotic/OR_lab_drzave/README.md

 4.  *callingCode* - first three digits that are same for every phone number in country
 5.  *currency* - official money used in the country
 6.  *language* - official language spoken in this country
-7.  *capitalCityId* - ID of the capital city
+7.  *cities* - 2 biggest cities for this country
-8.  *biggestCityId* - ID for the biggest city
+8.  *continent* - on which continent is the country located
-9.  *continent* - on which continent is the country located
+9.  *area* - how much land does the country cover
-10. *area* - how much land does the country cover
+10. *population* - how mamy people live in this country, 2020 estimated values

-11. *population* - how mamy people live in this country, 2020 estimated values
+**Available formates**: JSON, CSV